gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This package contained some early experiments in a new publication model.
 It was incomplete and undocumented.
 It is superseded by the new `org.gradle.api.publish` (incubating) package introduced in Gradle 1.3 so has been removed.

-### The behavior of (Test.testReport)[dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport] property for TestNG.

-* Test.testReport default value has been changed to 'false' for TestNG.
-This property was ignored when running with TestNG - the html results were generated anyway.
-Since the property was not really used we believe that it is safe to change its default value.
-The reason we need to do it is because we've added a brand new TestNG reporting (see the section above).
-The new reporting is still @Incubating so we would keep it off by default in this release.
-* For more information on how the testReport property is used by TestNG see the (dsl reference)[dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport]

 ## External Contributions